MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 1.5

+### Version 1.5.6 (1.5.240802000)

+This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.5 release.

+- Fixed an issue with `InputNonClientPointerSource` sometimes breaking input to the Min/Max/Close buttons.
+For more info, see GitHub issue [#9749](https://github.com/microsoft/microsoft-ui-xaml/issues/9749).
+- Fixed a potential crash when closing a window while using a touchpad.

 ### Version 1.5.5 (1.5.240627000)

 This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.5 release.

 - Fixed a potential crash during image loading when the image source is changed before loading completes.
 - Fixed a potential crash when using `InputNonClientPointerSource`.
 - Fixed an issue where a window containing only a WebView2 control doesn't correctly set initial keyboard focus into the WebView2, leaving it unusable by keyboard and accessibility tools.
 For more info, see GitHub issue [WebView2Feedback#2330](https://github.com/MicrosoftEdge/WebView2Feedback/issues/2330).